jlan84/knn-assignment/sprint.md

 Here's the pseudocode for the algorithm you will be implementing.

-    function buildTree:
+    function BuildTree:
-        If every item in the dataset is in the same class: return the class label
+        If every item in the dataset is in the same class or there is no feature left to split the data: return a leaf node with the class label
         Else:
             find the best feature and value to split the data split the dataset
             create a node
             for each split
-                call buildTree and add the result to the node as a child return node
+                call BuildTree and add the result as a child of the node return node

 ### Implementation